-- $\bullet$ The $\lambda\text{-calculus}$ as basis for a metalanguage to avoid notational confusion - Resolution and other deduction techniques: understanding lsabelle better and achieving a higher level of automation - Higher-order logic: a formalism for (among other things) non-naïve set theory Higher-order logic is a solution to the dilemma posed by Russell's paradox.
+152Higher-order logic is a solution to the dilemma posed by Russell's paradox.
 It is a surprisingly simple formalism which can be extended conservatively: this means that it can be ensured that the extensions cannot compromise the truth or falsity of statements that were already expressible before the extension.
-8 The $\lambda$ -Calculus The $\lambda$ -Calculus: Motivation A way of writing functions.
+8 The λ -Calculus The λ -Calculus: Motivation A way of writing functions.
 E.g., $\lambda x. x + 5$ is the function taking any number n to n + 5.
 Theory underlying functional programming.
 Turing-complete model of computation.

 One of the most important formalisms of (theoretical) computer science!
-The $\lambda$ -Calculus: Motivation A way of writing functions.
+The λ -Calculus: Motivation A way of writing functions.
 E.g., $\lambda x. x + 5$ is the function taking any number n to n + 5.
 Theory underlying functional programming.
 Turing-complete model of computation.

 One of the most important formalisms of (theoretical) computer science!
 Why is it interesting for us?
-The $\lambda$ -calculus is used for representing object logics in Isabelle.
+The λ -calculus is used for representing object logics in Isabelle.
 It is the core of Isabelle's metalogic!
 Further reading: [Tho91, chapter 2], [HS90, chapter 1].

-Outline of this Lecture - $\bullet$ The untyped $\lambda\text{-calculus}$ - The simply typed $\lambda$ -calculus $(\lambda^{\rightarrow})$ - An extension of the typed $\lambda$ -calculus - Higher-order unification 8.1 Untyped $\lambda$ -Calculus From functional programming , you may be familiar with function definitions such as $$f x = x + 5$$ The $\lambda$ -calculus is a formalism for writing nameless functions.
+Outline of this Lecture - \bullet The untyped $\lambda\text{-calculus}$ - The simply typed λ -calculus (λ^{\rightarrow}) - An extension of the typed λ -calculus - Higher-order unification 8.1 Untyped λ -Calculus From functional programming , you may be familiar with function definitions such as $$f x = x + 5$$ The λ -calculus is a formalism for writing nameless functions.
 The function $\lambda x. x + 5$ corresponds to f.
-The $\lambda$ -calculus is a formalism for writing nameless functions.
+The λ -calculus is a formalism for writing nameless functions.
 The function $\lambda x. x + 5$ corresponds to f.
-The application to say, 3, is written $(\lambda x. x+5)(3)$ .
-Its result is computed by substituting 3 for x, yielding 3+5, which in usual arithmetic evaluates to $8^{151}$ . $^{151}\text{As}$ you might guess, the formalism of the $\lambda$ -calculus is not directly related to usual arithmetic and so it is not built into this formalism that 3+5 should evaluate to 8.
-However, it may be a reasonable choice, depending on the context, to extend the $\lambda$ -calculus in this way, but this is not our concern at the moment.
-Syntax $$(x \in Var, c \in Const^{152})$$ $$e ::= x \mid c \mid (ee) \mid (\lambda x. e)^{153}$$ Similarly as for first-order logic, a language of the untyped $\lambda$ -calculus is characterized by giving a set of variables and a set of constants.
+The application to say, 3, is written $(\lambda x. x+5)(3)$.
+Its result is computed by substituting 3 for x, yielding 3 + 5, which in usual arithmetic evaluates to 8^{153} . ^{153}As you might guess, the formalism of the λ -calculus is not directly related to usual arithmetic and so it is not built into this formalism that 3+5 should evaluate to 8.
+However, it may be a reasonable choice, depending on the context, to extend the λ -calculus in this way, but this is not our concern at the moment.
+Syntax $$(x \in Var, c \in Const^{154})$$ $$e ::= x \mid c \mid (ee) \mid (\lambda x. e)^{155}$$ The objects generated by this grammar are called λ -terms or simply terms.
+154Similarly as for first-order logic, a language of the untyped λ -calculus is characterized by giving a set of variables and a set of constants.
 One can think of Const as a signature.